takavfx/Mantle/README.md

 `widget`    : [REQUIRED] This returns widget that will be automatically added in the Mantle tab list.

 `icon`      : [OPTIONAL] This returns icon QtGui.QIcon object.
-This also can be None if icon is not prepared.
+This can be None if icon is not prepared.

 `title`     : [REQUIRED] This returns title name that is displayed as Tab Name.